What is the corn earworm?

 Additional resources

-For assistance with corn earworm management and other agricultural pest issues, contact your local agricultural extension office or entomology expert.
+For assistance with corn earworm management and other agricultural pest issues, contact your local agricultural extension office.